COVERED SERVICES AND RELATED PROGRAM REQUIREMENTS

 - Special Supplemental Program for Women, Infants and Children (WIC)-eligible infant formulas, including specialty infant formulas;

 Refer to the Medical Foods section for the health plan’s members with a congenital metabolic disorder, such as phenylketonuria, homocystinuria, maple syrup urine disease, or galasctosemia.

-Nutritional assessments and nutritional therapy is provided for members whose health status may improve with nutrition intervention.
-Arizona Health Care Cost Containment System (AHCCCS) covers nutritional therapy on an enteral, parenteral and oral basis when determined medically necessary to provide either complete daily dietary requirements, or to supplement a member’s daily nutritional and caloric intake.
+Nutritional assessments and nutritional therapy are provided for members whose health status may improve with nutrition intervention.
+Arizona Health Care Cost Containment System (AHCCCS) covers nutritional therapy on an enteral, parenteral, and oral basis when determined medically necessary to provide either complete daily dietary requirements, or to supplement a member’s daily nutritional and caloric intake.